hhvm/user-documentation/guides/hack/20-attributes/07-predefined-attributes.md

 ```

-The presence of this attribute on a function has no effect, unless that function is actually called, in which case, for each call to that
-function, the type checker issues a diagnostic containing the text from the first attribute value.
-The optional `int`-typed second attribute
+* For each dynamic call to `do_this()`, the typechecker will log a diagnostic containing the message from the attribute value.
-value (in this case, 7) indicates a *sample rate*.
-Assuming the program will still execute, every 1/sample-rate calls (as in, 1/7) to that
+* The optional `int` indicates a *sample rate*, meaning that every `1/{sample-rate}` calls to that
 function will be diagnosed at runtime.
+In the example above, the sample rate is `1/7`.

 ## __DynamicallyCallable